MarianWadia/Egator-CoursesPlatform/readme.md

 ## Project Dependencies
 There are some technologies used in developing that project as the library for icons called `unicons`, the google fonts used and the `swiper js` library used for making the testimonials section.

+## Footer
+If you find this repo useful, don't hesitate to leave us a star.
+And contribute with us for anything.
 ![Footerimage](https://raw.githubusercontent.com/navendu-pottekkat/awesome-readme/master/fooooooter.png)